 Mile 9.12 – Former Condit Dam Site: 45.76716, -121.53815 River Left.
 This is the site of the old Condit Dam, which was removed in 2011.
 Check out this awesome video of the dam demolition.
 On river left, there are some remnants of the dam site you can look at.

 Mile 9.83 – Steelhead Falls: 45.75971, -121.53427 Class V. Recommended portage.
 The river makes a large S-turn, through a boulder garden.
 When the river turns back to the right, you’ll see a rocky bank on the left.
 The main feature to avoid is the river-wide hole just downstream of the bend.
-Click here for a detailed description.
+Learn more about Steelhead Falls.

 Mile 10.36 – Old Condit Powerhouse: 45.75435, -121.52826 River Left.
 You’ll pass the old Condit Powerhouse on river left (no longer in use).
 Just downstream is Class III Powerhouse rapid.